imtiazhossain/cucumber_gradle_demo/README.md

 To run, execute
 'gradle cucumber'

-Your results will show under build/reports/cucumber-report.html/index.html.
+Results will show under build/reports/cucumber-report.html/index.html.
 It includes a cucumber report with screenshots on every step.

 Hope this serves you well.